 Dan's upbringing in the Bluest part of the Bluest state has aided his anthropological fieldwork among Leftist Americanus.
 Physically attacked by aging hippie "Free Mumia" supporters, mooned and shouted down by Berkeley book burners, banned for life from Black Panther reunions, and forced to host a conference in an off-campus park when Columbia administrators succumbed to the heckler's veto, Dan has experienced the Left's "liberating tolerance" firsthand.
 A frequent campus speaker, he has educated, amused, and annoyed audiences at Princeton, Stanford, Tulane, UC-Santa Cruz, Swarthmore, Smith, Colby, the University of Wisconsin, MIT, the University of Texas, and scores of other schools.

 Dan boasts a 2-1 record as a keg-race captain, sports no tattoos but numerous interesting scars, including one etched above his mouth by the wrong end of a Pabst Blue Ribbon bottle, frequents the most disheveled used bookstores, smokes the cheapest cigars, and crashes at the most malodorous hostels when in Europe.
 An acclaimed cheapskate, he exploits libraries, open bars, public concerts and plays in the park, backporch haircuts, and other free fare.
-He is interested in Sam Dann-penned episodes of CBS Radio Mystery Theater, drive-in theaters, Fulcher and Berry's Snuff Box, firewood, the New England Patriots, and Frank Turner, but by the time you read this he will harbor new obsessions.
+He is interested in Sam Dann-penned episodes of CBS Radio Mystery Theater, drive-in theaters, Fulcher and Berry's Snuff Box, firewood, the New England Patriots, and Nick Lowe, but by the time you read this he will harbor new obsessions.
 Mr. Flynn is a husband and full-time father.